dashpay/platform/packages/js-dapi-client/README.md

 - Log errors : `errors:true`.
 Default `true`
 - Log warnings : `warnings:true`.
 Default `true`
 - Debug Mode : `debug:true`.
 Default `true`
+- DISCOVER :
+    - INSIGHT-SEEDS : DAPI-SDK will first try to fetch a list of insight-api from MN in seeds, you can also provide seeds by giving it here an `Array`

 For instance, if you want DAPI-SDK to just shut the fuck up :
 ```js